hilltracer/rchain/docs/rholang/rholangtut.md

 ## Getting started

 Get started with Rholang by selecting one of the options below.
 * __Run Rholang on RNode__ - Write Rholang contracts in an editor of your choice and run them on RNode using either the REPL or EVAL modes.
-[Get started](https://github.com/rchain/rchain/releases) with the latest version of RNode.
+[Get started](https://github.com/rhonixlabs/rhonix/releases) with the latest version of RNode.
-* __Run Rholang on a web interface__ - This [web interface](http://rchain.cloud) was created by a RChain community member.
+* __Run Rholang on a web interface__ - This [web interface](http://rhonix.cloud) was created by a Rhonix community member.
 * __Run Rholang using Cryptofex IDE__ - This closed source [IDE](http://cryptofex.io/download) was created by Pyrofex.
-* __Write Rholang using an IntelliJ plugin__ - This [Rholang IntelliJ plugin](https://github.com/tgrospic/rholang-idea) was created by a RChain community member.
+* __Write Rholang using an IntelliJ plugin__ - This [Rholang IntelliJ plugin](https://github.com/tgrospic/rholang-idea) was created by a Rhonix community member.

 ## Summary of the language constructs
 Rholang has two kinds of values: processes and names.